“Software design is just theory.”

 As a consultant, I visit different clients throughout Europe.
 Some of them hire me for help with greenfield projects.
 Some others want my help with legacy projects, that they have been working on for typically 4-6 years.
 They are in different domains, with completely different codebases, but they also share many of the same problems.
 Progress is slow, they are spending 80% of their time on bug fixing, and each fix seems to create two new regressions.
 Some of them use popular open source frameworks, others use their own frameworks.

 Early on in my career, I hated working with legacy just as much as everyone else.
 We work in an industry that is getting better at shipping large amounts of legacy at an ever increasing pace.
 We have created outsourcing farms, that produce legacy at the speed of typing.
-It’s legacy as a service1.
+It’s legacy as a service.
 I felt I had to make a choice: get out, or get better.
 When you get better at working with legacy, you start enjoying it more.
 When you enjoy it more, you get better.
 You get the picture.

 The 4-6 years is no coincidence: that’s when they start feeling the pain of every design decision that they made or didn’t make.
 Everything is coupled; moving one part causes a collapse in everything else.
 The frameworks that once were convenient and fast to market, are now a hindrance that they cannot get rid of.
 The RAD features that once put stars in the eyes of the developers, are now cursed upon.
 The business wants to add new features and access new markets, but they can’t.
 Management doesn’t understand why the team, that was so fast at delivering anything they were asked, is now slow and reluctant.
 New recruits take six months or more before they are productive — if they even stay that long.